CharlieLiuQian/uartspi/README.md

 # uartspi
-Spying on one or two uart over tcp, with timestamp and data packet.
+Spying on one or two uarts over tcp, with timestamp and data packet.
 Works on raspberry pi 1.